 Hiking and Exploring Mt.
 Wanda

 Just looking for a nice hike or saunter along a beautiful nature trail?

 Named after his eldest daughter, Mt.
 Wanda is 326 acres of oak woods and grasslands.
 The Muir family never used it for fruit production, but as an escape for the daughters to take nature walks with “Papa”.

 Explore the hills where John Muir hiked with his two daughters, Wanda and Helen.
 Mount Wanda is open daily sunrise to sunset.
 Please come prepared, as no water or toilet facilities are available.
 Pets are permitted on a leash.
 Bicycles and horses are allowed on fire roads only.
 To access Mt.
 Wanda, travel ¼ mile south from the visitor center on Alhambra Avenue to the trail head parking lot next to Franklin Canyon Road.

 What do I need to know?

 Mt.
 Wanda is not really a mountain, but a set of hills.
 While it is generally not a streneous hike, there is a lengthy incline at the beginning of the trail.
+The initial hike to the upper trails of Mount Wanda is an average grade of 13% for about 1 mile.
 There are a few path options as you get to the upper area, which you can see on the entrance kiosk sign.
-A nice hike can last around 1-2.5 hours and make you feel like you've had a good workout.
+A nice hike from start to finish can last around 1-2.5 hours and make you feel like you've had a good workout.
 However, many folks enjoy a nice, relaxed saunter, if that is your speed.